typicode/json-server/README.md

 }
 ```

-Also, data is persisted to `db.json` when you make POST, PUT, PATCH and DELETE requests.
+Also, data is saved to `db.json` when you make POST, PUT, PATCH and DELETE requests.
 So it's a fully functional fake REST server.

 ## Routes

-In fact, you instantly get all these routes:
+Here are all the available routes JSON Server will respond to.

 ```
 GET   /posts